Patient education: Headache causes and diagnosis in adults (Beyond the Basics)

 Headaches can be quite debilitating, although most headaches are not caused by life-threatening disorders.
 Most headaches are caused by one of four syndromes (table 1):

 The causes and diagnosis of non-migraine headaches are discussed here.
 Migraine headaches are discussed separately.
-(See "Patient information: Migraine headaches in adults (Beyond the Basics)".)
+(See "Patient education: Migraine headaches in adults (Beyond the Basics)".)
 A summary of headache treatments is also available.
-(See "Patient information: Headache treatment in adults (Beyond the Basics)".)
+(See "Patient education: Headache treatment in adults (Beyond the Basics)".)
 A discussion of headaches in children is available separately.
-(See "Patient information: Headache in children (Beyond the Basics)".)
+(See "Patient education: Headache in children (Beyond the Basics)".)

 TENSION TYPE HEADACHE